-Walk or Bike
+8. Walk or Bike Along the Coastline

 If you join the path from Dobbyn Park by the jetty you can either walk just over a kilometre to the marina, past the section of beach where the skydivers swoop in overhead, or you can walk almost five kilometres in the opposite direction towards the Beachridge estate.
 This is the perfect place to spot the different islands off the coastline.

 Whenever you get weary, just duck off the path and straight on to the beach to relax by the ocean.
 I guarantee you’ll have the place to yourself.

 Skydive Jurien Bay is one of only a handful of places in Australia that offers beach landings from a 14,000 feet jump.
 What better place to challenge yourself to the ultimate adrenaline rush?

 Would you have guessed that there are more than 12,000 species of wildflowers in WA, making it the world’s largest collection?
 Add this to the fact that 60% of Western Australian wildflowers are found nowhere else on Earth and you know you are onto something special.

-Eat And Drink in Jurien Bay
+11. Eat And Drink in Jurien Bay

 My favourites have to be the Sandpiper Tavern that has friendly, relaxed atmosphere with an ever changing, fresh menu plus a newly installed pizza oven offering a huge selection of handmade pizzas.

 For a morning coffee and cake my top tip is the Jetty Café on the foreshore, which serves beautiful coffees just metres from the beach.

 Lucky number 12… Relax at Sunset

 Ultimately, you’ve come on holiday to relax and unwind.
 Nothing says chill more than a glass of something cold and a gorgeous sunset.

-How To Get Here
+How To Get To Jurien Bay, Western Australia